JustinHart14/WarCardgame/README.md

 # WarCardgame
-Simple implimentation of the "War" cardgame in C#
+Simple implimentation of the "War" cardgame in C# for CSCI 1302